jaredhanson/www.oauth2orize.org/books/concepts/oauth2/use-case.md

 Budgetify is one of those third-party services, which helps customers like Alice manage spending and savings.
-By integrating with Alpha Bank's API, Budgetify is able to automatically analyze transactions, providing Alice with intelligent recommendations on how to reduce or eliminate recurring expenses.
+By integrating with Alpha Bank's API, Budgetify is able to automatically analyze transactions, providing Alice with intelligent recommendations on how to reduce or eliminate expenses.

 Before OAuth, this integration would require Alice to hand over her username and password to Budgetify.
 Since Alice has been rightfully warned to never share